 - You can also use a toothpick to make pre-made holes; this is helpful for children because the cloves can hurt their little hands (and ours).

-- Be creative and arrange the cloves in diamond, circular, or other patterns.
+- Be creative and arrange the cloves in diamonds, circles, or other patterns.
 As the orange dries, it will release a delicate, spicy fragrance.

 - To hang your pomander, run a long wire through the orange; make a knot at the bottom and a loop at the top for hanging.
 Or, you can tie red ribbon around your pomander for a festive look!

 How to Make It Last

 If you want your pomanders to last, store in a paper bag for a few weeks.
 Use lots of cloves which are a natural preserving agent.
 The cloves will draw out the juices and they’ll shrink in size.
 Dusting with cinnamon helps, too, as cinnamon functions as an anti-fungal.

 Ideas for Using Pomanders

-- Give to friends, teachers, and neighbors in a plastic bag with a red ribbbon!
+- Give to friends, teachers, and neighbors in a plastic bag with a red ribbon!

 - Try putting an orange pomander at the bottom of your Christmas stockings.

-- Use small orange (or other small citrus) to create a fragrant ornament for the Christmas tree.
+- Use small oranges (or other small citrus) to create a fragrant ornament for the Christmas tree.